Clifton Corridor Transit Initiative

 In 2008, the ARC's Transportation Planning Board approved a transit plan for the metro Atlanta region named "Concept 3", which included the Clifton Corridor rail line.
 MARTA and the CCTMA conducted the Clifton Corridor Alternatives Analysis in 2009, followed by the Locally Preferred Alternative (LPA), both of which included over two years of extensive community outreach and input.
 The MARTA Board officially adopted the LPA in 2012, which encompasses a light rail line from the Lindbergh station, linking to the Clifton Corridor and ultimately extending to the Avondale station.
 Phase 1 of the rail line is a 4-mile segment to the Emory Campus.

-Currently, MARTA, in conjunction with other regional partners including the CCTMA, is conducting the Environmental Review & Impact Statement, which is expected to be completed by the end of 2017.
+Currently, MARTA, in conjunction with other regional partners including the CCTMA, is conducting the Environmental Review & Impact Statement, which is expected to be completed by the end of 2018.
 This study will assess various conditions in the Corridor including environmental analysis and mitigation, alignment and cost refinement, station locations/design and other potential impacts and will involve ongoing community outreach and public hearings.
 Throughout this study, simultaneous efforts to secure funding for the subsequent Preliminary Engineering and Final Design phases as well as construction and operating funds for completion of the rail line will be vigorously pursued.
-The anticipated timeline for completion of Phase 1 of the rail line to the Emory Campus is by 2025, if funding is available.
+The anticipated timeline for completion of Phase 1 of the rail line to the Emory Campus is between 2025-2027, if funding is available.

 More detailed information on the Clifton Corridor Transit Initiative, including maps, fact sheets, details of previous studies and updates on the progress of the project, can be found on the following link: https://www.itsmarta.com/clifton-corridor-overview.aspx.